meshellg/shiny-bassoon/content/posts/2020-01-12-book-riots-2020-read-harder-challenge.markdown

   * The Round House by Louise Erdrich
 11. **Read a debut novel by a queer author**
   * ✔ Small Beauty - jia qing wilson-yang
-  * How we Fight for our Lives by Saeed Jones
+  * How We Fight for our Lives by Saeed Jones
 12. **Read a memoir by someone from a religious tradition (or lack of religious tradition) that is not your own**
-  * Eagle's Heart by Alyssa Cole
+  * Laughing all the way to the mosque by Zarqa Nawaz
+  * I am Malala - Malala Yousafzai
+  * Daughter of Gloriavale: My life in a religious cult by Lilia Tarawa
-13. **Read a food book about a cuisine you’ve never tried before** I eat a lot of different cuisines, but I've been meaning to read The Cooking Gene for a while.
+13. **Read a food book about a cuisine you’ve never tried before** I eat a lot of different cuisines), but I've been meaning to finish reading The Cooking Gene for a while.
   * The Cooking Gene: A Journey Through African American Culinary History in the Old South by Micheal W. Twitty.
 14. **Read a romance starring a single parent**
   * Fumbled by Alexa Martin
   * The Sweet Gum Tree by Katherine Allred
 15. **Read a book about climate change**
   * The Migration by Helen Marshall
   * Greenwood by Michael Christie
 16. **Read a doorstopper (over 500 pages) published after 1950, written by a woman**
-  * Invisible Women by Caroline Criado-Pérez
+  *  ✔ Invisible Women by Caroline Criado-Pérez
       I started reading and listening to this book last year, and it's massive, but brilliant and incredibly frustrating.
 I'm looking forward to actually finishing it.
 It's also a book I actually own.
 17. **Read a sci-fi/fantasy novella (under 120 pages)**
   * to be taught if fortunate - Becky Chambers